County Court at Law 2

-Susan Hinsley is the Assistant Court Coordinator responsible for the criminal docket in CCL No. 2.
+Susan Hinsley is the Criminal Court Coordinator responsible for the criminal docket in CCL No. 2.
 She is your contact for information related to criminal cases pending in CCL No. 2.
 She can help you with matters relating to docket settings, bond issues, vacation letters, applications to become a court-appointed attorney, case dispositions and other issues related to criminal cases. .

-Michelle Snell is the Court Coordinator and is responsible for the civil docket in CCL No.2.
+Michelle Snell is the Civil Court Coordinator and is responsible for the civil docket in CCL No.2.
 She is your contact for information related to civil cases pending in CCL No. 2.
 She can help you with matters relating to docket settings, hearing cancellations, civil hearing continuances and other issues related to civil cases.
 She is also the contact for administrative issues regarding CCL 2.

 Julie Booth is the official Court Reporter in CCL No. 2.
 The Court Reporter is your contact for information related to purchase of official transcripts and for copies of exhibits entered into evidence.

 Ken Shown is the Court Bailiff in CCL No. 2.
 The court is responsible for courtroom security.
 Ken is your contact for information related to the court’s video and audio equipment.
 Upon request, he will arrange an appointment to demonstrate, and for you to familiarize yourself with, the video and audio equipment.
 Ken will also be the person to contact for information pertaining to jail runs.